meilisearch/documentation/learn/cookbooks/docker.md

 #### Passing instance options with CLI arguments

-If you want to pass command-line arguments to Meilisearch with Docker, you must explicitly run the `meilisearch` binary after indicating the Meilisearch image you want to use:
+If you want to pass command-line arguments to Meilisearch with Docker, you must add a line to the end of your `docker run` command explicitly launching the `meilisearch` binary:

 ```sh
 docker run -it --rm \